wp-plugins/simple-thumbs/readme.txt

 == Changelog ==

+= 0.2 =
+- Fixed so plugins wp_minify and autoptimize don't break the thumbnails.

 = 0.1 =
 - First version.
 Works fine for me.
 Let me know how your thumbnail-experience is going!